ash/raku-course/coercion/index.md

 The two variables, `$a` and `$b`, contain strings, but they are used in an arithmetical expression with `+`.
 At this point, both strings are converted to integers, and thus `$c` also gets an integer.
 In the last line, a variable containing an integer is interpolated in a string, so Raku does the necessary operations to present the number as a sequence of digit characters.

+## Using constructor forms

+A similar method is to construct a new instance of an object of the required type by calling its constructor, whose name is the name of the type.
+For example:

+    my $n = Int('1.23E4');
+    say $n;      # 12300
+    say $n.WHAT; # (Int)

+Here, the string containing a floating-point number is converted to an integer.

 ## Using prefix operators

 Another way of transforming the type of an object is to use prefix operators.
 Those are one-character operators that are placed immediately before the value (or a variable).